 If a lot is offered without reserve, unless there are already competing absentee bids, the auctioneer will generally open the bidding at 50% of the lot’s low pre-sale estimate.
-In the absence of a bid at that level, the auctioneer will proceed backwards at his or her discretion until a bid is recognized and will then advance the bidding from that amount.
+In the absence of a bid at that level, the auctioneer will proceed backwards at his or her discretion until a bid is recognised and will then advance the bidding from that amount.
 Absentee bids on no reserve lots will, in the absence of a higher bid, be executed at approximately 50% of the low pre-sale estimate or at the amount of the bid if it is less than 50% of the low pre-sale estimate.
 If there is no bid whatsoever on a no reserve lot, the auctioneer may deem such lot unsold.

 Loss or Damage

-Buyers are reminded that Phillips accepts liability for loss or damage to lots for a maximum of seven days following the auction.
+Buyers are reminded that Phillips accepts liability for loss or damage to lots for a maximum of seven (7) days following the auction.

 Transport and Shipping